opencontrol/website/_pages/faq.md

 > We do!
 Often `.xslt` files are used up-stream, and imported.

-How do I get started using this?

-> We need to write a "getting started" tutorial.
-As a quick bootstrap, use the tutorial on the Concourse.ci website, and then checkout the example pipeline.

 ## Who?

-Who came up with this mess?
+Who came up with this concept?

 > The ideas of continuous authorization have been around for a long time.
 The term 'OpenControl' was coined by Joshua McKenty, and first used in [a keynote presentation